 Hlinsko is a small industrial town located in South East Bohemia, Czech Republic.
-During the Communist regime Hlinsko based its industry on the production of electrical appliances; now the only heritage left is the 100 m chimney that stands at the outskirts of the town before the forests that surrounds it appear.
+During the soviet period Hlinsko based its industry on the production of electrical appliances; now the only heritage left is the 100 m chimney that stands at the outskirts of the town before the forests that surrounds it appear.

 This is where I used to spend more than three months a year when I was a kid, this is where half of my family lives.

 I grew up and as it usually happens I started preferring to travel elsewhere, dedicating less time to that part of my life.
 Then, seven years ago I moved to London and left the other half of my family in Italy.